Dental Veneers in Jonesboro, AR

 Are porcelain veneers permanent?

-Properly taken care of, dental veneers can last as long as ten years, or longer in some cases.
+When cared for properly, dental veneers can last as long as ten years— longer in some cases.
 While you will need to replace them eventually, the procedure itself is considered permanent.
 This is because we need to alter the shape of your teeth to accommodate the crowns, which is an irreversible process.

-I’d like to learn more about veneers.
+I’d like to learn more about veneers in 72401.
 How can I get started?

-It can be exciting to think about transforming your appearance with veneers, and we want to help you on your smile makeover journey.
+It can be exciting to think about transforming your appearance with veneers, and we want to help you with your smile makeover journey.

 Get started by booking a consultation at Anthony Bartels Family Dentistry.
 He and our entire team at our Jonesboro dental office can’t wait to help you achieve your health and appearance goals for your smile.